-What is the difference between voluntary work and unpaid work?
+What is the difference between volunteering and unpaid work?

 Forms of unpaid work include activities such as Community Service Orders and service placements required by schools.
 Although these often support the community, they have been ordered by an authority.